Choosing A More Efficient Vehicle

 You've come to the right place.

-www.fueleconomy.gov has gas mileage estimates and more information for 1984 to the present model year cars.
+Fueleconomy.gov has gas mileage estimates and other information for cars from the current model year back to 1984.

 Selecting which vehicle to purchase is the most important fuel economy decision you'll make.

 The difference between a car that gets 20 MPG and one that gets 30 MPG amounts to $885 per year (assuming 15,000 miles of driving annually and a fuel cost of $3.54).